3 november 2021

 What’s the problem?

-Women's health has historically been underserved, under-researched and underfunded.
+Women’s health has historically been underserved, under-researched and underfunded.
 Research of diseases has been based on male tissues, male animal models, and clinical testing on men.
-Even now, women are still underrepresented in clinical trials, whose results are not categorized by gender.
+Even now, women are still underrepresented in clinical trials, whose results are not categorised by gender.
 This lack of data and knowledge has resulted in an under-diagnosed and under-treated sector of society (specifically, 49% of the global population).

 This has stark implications: women have a 50% higher chance of misdiagnosis across all sub-sectors of health.
 An example of this being endometriosis, which is known to affect 10-15% of all women, and whose main side effect is debilitating pain.
 The disease remains undiagnosed for six out of ten women – and can take anywhere between four and eleven years for women to get the correct diagnosis.